sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 git archive -o app.tar.gz --prefix=app/ master
 ```

+**Tip:** At this point you'll want to push your changes to your own repo on GitHub.
+There are several ways of accomplishing this.
+Check out [Fork a Repo](https://help.github.com/articles/fork-a-repo/) for more information.

 Next use Secure copy to **transfer the site’s source files** from the current host to the Droplet and rebuild the container image there:

     scp app.tar.gz deployer@HOST: